California

-Raffi’s Place: Experiencing Persian Patio with Armenian Heart in Glendale
+Raffi’s Place: A Persian Patio with Armenian Heart in Glendale

-Raffi’s Place: Experiencing Persian Patio with Armenian Heart in Glendale
+• Raffi’s Place: A Persian Patio with Armenian Heart in Glendale

 In a city like Glendale, home to the second largest Armenian population in the U.S., it can be tricky to figure out what distinguishes certain kebab houses.
 While kebabs are the core product, it’s the other dishes and influences that allow a handful of restaurants to pull away from the pack.
 For example, Elena’s draws on both Greek and Armenian heritage, and further north, just off Glendale’s main drag, Raffi’s Place pulls from Persia to create a greater impact.

-Even though Raffi’s 15-year-old restaurant is located right near a retail-centric stretch of Brand Boulevard, he’s managed to carve out a relaxed niche, with a covered, tree-lined patio where large groups linger over sumptuous feasts.
+Even though Raffi Bakijanian’s eponymous restaurant is located right near a retail-centric stretch of Brand Boulevard, he and wife Gohar have managed to carve out a relaxed niche since 1993.
+The space features a covered, tree-lined patio where large groups linger over sumptuous feasts.
 In cooler weather, they fire up heat lamps and heated dining rooms with Old World images flank the patio.

 We started with two appetizers.
 Tourshi ($4.95) consisted of a bracing bowl of pickled vegetables, including sliced carrots, cauliflower florets, celery stalks, cabbage leaves and cloves of garlic, all packing a vinegar punch and dill tones.